bitcoin-sv/template/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Introduction
 This Code of Conduct outlines the expectations for all contributors to our open-source project, as well as the responsibilities of the maintainers in ensuring a positive and productive environment.
-Our goal is to create a welcoming and inclusive space for everyone to collaborate and contribute to the project's success.
+Our goal is to create excellent software.
+To achieve that, we foster a welcoming atmosphere for developers to collaborate and contribute to the project's success.

 ## Expectations for Contributors
 All contributors are expected to: